simonprovost/scikit-longitudinal/docs/API/data_preparation/sepwav.md

 accuracy = accuracy_score(dataset.y_test, y_pred)
 ```

+1. Note that you could have instantiated the features group manually. `features_group = [[0, 1], [2, 3]]` would have been equivalent to `dataset.setup_features_group("elsa")` in this very scenario.
+While the `non_longitudinal_features` could have been `non_longitudinal_features = [4, 5]`.
+However, the `elsa` pre-sets do it for you.
-1. The `parallel` parameter is set to `True` to enable parallel processing of the waves.
+2. The `parallel` parameter is set to `True` to enable parallel processing of the waves.
-2. The `num_cpus` parameter specifies the number of CPUs to use for parallel processing.
+3. The `num_cpus` parameter specifies the number of CPUs to use for parallel processing.
 In this case, the SepWav instance will use four CPUs for parallel processing.
 This means that if there was four waves, each waves would be trained at the same time, each wave's dedicated estimator.
 Fastening the overall process.